 Finally, a little bit about why we’ve chosen the Kraken Z73.

-And finally, last but not least, the phenomenal new piece of bling, the LCD display.
+And last but not least, the phenomenal new piece of bling, the LCD screen.

 No, this cooler does not have RGB, but it does boast an LCD screen on top of the CPU block.
 The display is completely customizable, and it can show anything from the current CPU and ambient temperatures to fun images or even gifs for an entirely new level of personalization.

 The GPU pick was a no-brainer.
-If you want the best GPU on the market, the 2080 Ti is the way to go.
+If you want the best GPU on the market, the RTX 3090 is the way to go, and for this premium battlestation we picked the MSI Gaming GeForce RTX 3090 Gaming X Trio as our weapon of choice.

-When it comes to gaming performance, the ROG Strix meets all expectations.
-Live streaming is easier than ever, VR is fantastic and it can run any VR game that’s currently out.
-And finally, 4K gaming will blow your mind (provided you have the right monitor to pull it off).
+When it comes to gaming performance, the RTX 3090 Gaming X Trio exceeds all expectations.
+Live streaming is easier than ever, VR is phenomenal, and 4K gaming will blow your mind (provided you have the right monitor to pull it off).

 The amount of RAM that should be enough for most people is 16GB.
 You want to be able to run your games and all the background processes you need or want without it interfering with your gameplay, and for that 16GB is enough.